PyWaves/PyWaves/README.md

 `pywaves.setOnline()`  switch to online mode; sign tx locally a broadcast to network

-`pywaves.validateAddress(address)`  checks if the provided address is valid or not
+`pywaves.validateAddress(address)`  checks if the provided address is a valid Waves address

 `pywaves.setMatcher(node)`  set matcher URL ('http://ip-address:port')